18 East 34th Street

 Bishop’s Letter RE: Safe Carry Protection Act of 2014

 Bishop Scott Benhase sent this letter regarding the use of guns or firearms in churches in response to the Safe Carry Protection Act of 2014.
-The policy remains in effect in 2020 under Bishop Logue.
+The policy remains in effect in under Bishop Frank Logue.